Skip to main content

 • Revenue recognition compliance and tracking

-Section 1: Lead Capture and Qualification
+Stage 1: Lead Capture and Qualification

-Section 2: Discovery and Scoping
+Stage 2: Discovery and Scoping

 • Every opportunity has documented buyer needs, decision criteria, and success metrics before advancing past discovery.